choraio/chora-docs/src/development/testing/ecocredit-test.md

-# Eco Credits
+# Ecocredit Test

-In this example, you will testing the `ecocredit` module using `regen-ledger`.
+In this example, you will be testing the `ecocredit` module using `regen-ledger`.

 ## Run Regen Chain